sablier-labs/v2-sandbox/README.md

   more or less a wrapper around viem's utilities, with the additional benefit that the wallet and public clients are automatically sourced behind the scenes (you don't have to pass them manually).
 - Wagmi's hooks, for a more effect oriented React application

-## Specialized Branches

-This repository houses a few specialized branches.
-Outside of `main`, these other branches are used for non-general use-cases, experiments or customer-support.

-#### feat/permit2

-The [`feat/permit2`](https://github.com/sablier-labs/v2-sandbox/tree/feat/permit2) branch showcases **a create linear stream flow** using:

-- Permit2 signatures
-- The PRB Proxy
-- A dedicated Sablier V2 Proxy Target
-- The `wagmi` example